wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 Usage
 =====

 The list of entries in the xlet is searched using the top field.
 Entries are filtered by column content.
-The entry list will initally appear as empty.
+The entry list will initially appear as empty.

 If the current search term is a valid number, it will be displayed in the result list with no name to allow transfer to numbers that are not currently in the phonebook or configured on the XiVO.